Spectra of infinite graphs via freeness with amalgamation: Acknowledgements

 \section{Acknowledgements}

 We thank Nikhil Srivastava and Dan-Virgil Voiculescu for many helpful discussions and suggestions of research directions.
-We also thank Peter Sarnak for bringing us up to speed with the literature in the area and for his encouragement.
+We also thank Peter Sarnak for a very helpful and encouraging conversation we had at the Simons Institute.
 We thank Barry Simon for his helpful feedback on a previous version of this paper, for pointing out key references and for helpful discussions.
 We are also grateful to Nalini Anantharaman, Octavio Arizmendi, Benson Au, Hari Bercovici, Shai Evra and Sidhanth Mohanty for helpful discussions.